Everything You’re Doing To Heal Is Why You Can’t Move On

 But if every path keeps leading you back into the same emotional state...

-Then the problem isn’t that you’re not trying hard enough.
+then the problem isn’t that you’re not trying hard enough.

 The problem is that you’ve been giving the pain more reps.